MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/manage-viva-engage-domains.md

 This configuration is no longer supported as of October 16, 2018.
 For more information, see [Consolidate multiple Viva Engage networks](consolidate-multiple-networks.md).

-Beginning December 2019, if you add an [external domain with a Viva Engage Basic network](add-basic-domains-to-office-365.md) (“Basic network”) to your Microsoft 365 tenant, we must disassociate the domain from the basic network in order to associate the domain with the primary network for your O365 tenant.
+Beginning December 2019, if you add an [external domain with a Viva Engage Basic network](add-basic-domains-to-office-365.md) (“Basic network”) to your Microsoft 365 tenant, we must disassociate the domain from the basic network in order to associate the domain with the primary network for your Microsoft 365 tenant.
 The basic network is then queued for deletion.

 ### If you have more than one Microsoft 365 tenant associated with one Viva Engage network